We've been kicking off the holiday season for 41 years (since 1986!) becoming a family favourite in Saskatoon and a seasonal tradition for so many.

 Our purpose is to engage the community in an event that celebrates the holiday season through special events, attractions and decorated displays while raising funds to support our beneficiary, Saskatoon City Hospital Foundation.

-Proceeds
+2026 Proceeds

-Team
+Our Team

 History